xrepirb/reef-grief-song-competition/_posts/2021-09-19-comp-launch.md

 The competition is global.
 Music and sound will be judged on it's effectiveness as a mourning aid. $1000 AUD will be divided amongst the top 10 entries.

 Artists retain all rights and allow the tracks to be played or performed at the Day of Mourning for Dead Reef and associated not-for-profit public events for free.

+The funds for this prize come from individual donors who value our reef, emotional connections and wish to support our arists who have been struggling during the pandemic.
+[Extinction Rebellion QLD](https://ausrebellion.earth) funds are purely to support non-violent direct action and have not been used for this campaign.

 [For detailed information and how to submit, see the "competition" page](/competition)